-Proud Coe looking forward to fruits of his legacy labors
+Athletics: Proud Coe looking forward to fruits of his legacy labors

 "I've just spent the day talking with what we call Athletics Connect, with people from 214 federations, talking about the big issues for our sport," Coe said.

 "Yes, some of it was around integrity but, the vast majority was about how do we remain relevant.
-We realize we have to utilize the skill sets and expertise of great businesses and partners like Asics to help us reach out to young people; they can help us really understand their world."
+We realize we have to utilize the skill sets and expertise of great businesses and partners like ASICS to help us reach out to young people; they can help us really understand their world."

 Coe said a balance was needed between the cry for innovation and the maintenance of a tradition based on "centuries of history".